AdobeDocs/campaign.en/help/v8/start/create-message.md

 >[!NOTE]
 >
->The steps described in this section assume that all target recipients and their profiles are stored in the database, except in the case of external delivery (see [Selecting external recipients](steps-defining-the-target-population.md#selecting-external-recipients)).
+>The steps described in this section assume that all target recipients and their profiles are stored in the database, except in the case of external delivery.
+See [Selecting external recipients](#selecting-external-recipients).

 ## Create the delivery {#create-the-delivery}